-Shrove Tuesday occurs on Tuesday 16th February, it is otherwise known as Pancake Day.
+Shrove Tuesday occurs on Tuesday 13th February in 2024, it is otherwise known as Pancake Day.
 Traditionally Shrove Tuesday was a ‘feasting day’, before Lent began on Ash Wednesday, marking forty days before Easter.
 These dates vary each year, but Easter Sunday is always 47 days after Shrove Tuesday.

 Anglo Saxon Christians would have also used Shrove Tuesday as a day to go to confession.
 They were absolved of their sins in a process known as ‘shriven’.
 In fact, a bell was rung (which some churches still do) to call people to confession.